xditya/csms-api/README.md

 # CSMS Backend API

-This is the backend API for the CSMS (Cloud-based Smart Monitoring System) project.
+This is the backend API for the [CSMS (Campus Services Management System)](https://github.com/xditya/CampusServicesManagementSystem) project.
 It provides endpoints for managing vending machine orders and monitoring system data.

 ## Setup